Los Angeles Rams vs. New York Giants NFL Week 6 Odds, Plays and Insights - NewsBreak

 Giants stats and trends

-- New York has two wins against the spread in five games this season.
+- New York has two wins against the spread in five games this year.

-- New York's games this year have hit the over on three of five set point totals (60%).
+- New York's games this season have hit the over on three of five set point totals (60%).

-- New York is 2-0 against the spread and 1-1 overall when the team notches more than 23.2 points.
+- New York is 2-0 against the spread and 1-1 overall in games when it records more than 23.2 points.

-- New York is 2-0 against the spread and 1-1 overall when the team amasses more than 388.2 yards.
+- New York is 2-0 against the spread and 1-1 overall when the team totals more than 388.2 yards.

-- The Giants have turned the ball over five times, one fewer times than the Rams have forced turnovers (6).
+- This season the Giants have five turnovers, one fewer than the Rams have takeaways (6).

 Home and road insights